ethan-coe-renner/brainfuck-interpreter/README.md

-#+title: Branfuck Interpreter in Rust
+# Branfuck Interpreter in Rust

-This repository contains my implementation of a brainfuck interpreter written in Rust.
-To run it, just clone the repository and run ~cargo run [input_file]~ (Ensure that you have [[https://doc.rust-lang.org/stable/cargo/][cargo]] installed).
+This repository contains an implementation of a [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter written in Rust.

-Some example brainfuck programs are included in the ~examples~ directory.
+Some example brainfuck programs are included in the `examples` directory.

-* Brainfuck Instruction Set
+## Brainfuck Instruction Set

 | ~>~ | Increment the data pointer (to point to the next cell to the right).                                                                                                              |
 | ~<~ | Decrement the data pointer (to point to the next cell to the left).                                                                                                               |